File structures (malcat.struct)

 return the value of the root field for the first structure named name

-ep_rva = malcat.struct['OptionalHeader']['AddressOfEntryPoint'] print(f"EntryPoint: 0x{malcat.map.imagebase + ep_rva:x}")
+ep_rva = analysis.struct['OptionalHeader']['AddressOfEntryPoint'] print(f"EntryPoint: 0x{analysis.map.imagebase + ep_rva:x}")

-- Parameters
+- Parameters:

 name (str) – name of the structure

-- Return type
+- Return type:

 StructAccess

-for aggregate fields, the python type for atomic fields- Raises
+for aggregate fields, the python type for atomic fields- Raises:

 KeyError